Using the WHS Development Impact Checklist to inform your development

 1.0 Looking at the mapping you should now know if your development site is within one of the 10 WHS Areas, or if it is nearby or visible in views of the WHS Area.

-You can use the following table to help consider question 1 (above).
-The table includes an example to help get you started.
+You can use the questions below to help consider question 1 (above).
+These include an example to help get you started.
 You will see that questions 4 and 5 are not applicable as we have already noted the site is within the WHS Area 1: St Just Mining District.

 - Is my site in or near the WHS?